timm/ish/README.md

 ; fail : 1 =  20.0%
 ```

-Note the last line-- the ISH test suite has one failure built (so we can test that the unit tests
+Note the last line-- the ISH test suite contains one
+deliberate failure (so we can test that the unit tests
 can catch failing tests).

 ### Editing